-(2) For a negotiated acquisition, if the contracting officer believes that the acquisition provides substantial subcontracting opportunities, consider including the offeror's subcontracting plan as an evaluation factor for award.
-This may be most appropriate in acquisitions when the contracting officer expects individual plans or master plans.
-The contracting officer should consult with his or her SBTA or regional SBUC to obtain any needed assistance with developing subcontracting plan evaluation criteria before incorporating the plan into the solicitation as an evaluation factor.
+(c) Small business consideration.
+For a negotiated acquisition, if the contracting officer believes that the acquisition provides substantial subcontracting opportunities, the contracting officer should consider including a small business participation evaluation factor (see 515.304).
+The contracting officer may consult with the GSA SBTA to obtain any needed assistance with developing small business participation evaluation criteria.